-The deliberate transfer of, or selection for, a drug-resistance trait to a select agent that is not known to acquire the trait naturally, if such acquisition could compromise the control of the disease agent in humans, veterinary medicine, or agriculture (HHS-only and overlap agents).
+1. The deliberate transfer of, or selection for, a drug-resistance trait to a select agent that is not known to acquire the trait naturally, if such acquisition could compromise the control of the disease agent in humans, veterinary medicine, or agriculture (HHS-only select agents and toxins, USDA Veterinary Services (VS) select agents, and overlap select agents).

-The deliberate transfer of, or selection for, a drug or chemical resistance trait to a select agent that is not known to acquire the trait naturally, if such acquisition could compromise the control of a disease agent in humans, veterinary medicine, or agriculture (USDA-only agents).
+The deliberate transfer of, or selection for, a drug or chemical resistance trait to a select agent that is not known to acquire the trait naturally, if such acquisition could compromise the control of a disease agent in humans, veterinary medicine, or agriculture (USDA Plant Protection and Quarantine (PPQ) select agents).

 - The deliberate formation of synthetic or recombinant DNA containing genes for the biosynthesis of a select toxin lethal for vertebrates at an LD50 < 100 ng/kg body weight.
-Currently, only one select toxin (botulinum neurotoxin) possesses an LD50 < 100 ng/kg body weight. - Experiments that involve the creation of SARS-CoV/SARS-CoV-2 chimeric viruses resulting from any deliberate manipulation of SARS-CoV-2 to incorporate nucleic acids coding for SARS-CoV virulence factors or vice versa.
+Currently, only one HHS-only select toxin (botulinum neurotoxin) possesses an LD50 < 100 ng/kg body weight. - Experiments that involve the creation of SARS-CoV/SARS-CoV-2 chimeric viruses (HHS-only select agent) resulting from any deliberate manipulation of SARS-CoV-2 to incorporate nucleic acids coding for SARS-CoV virulence factors or vice versa.